HathorNetwork/rfcs/projects/reliable-integration/0001-high-level-design.md

 ### LOAD_FINISHED

-It will be triggered when the full-node is ready to establish new connections, sync, and exchange transactions, at the same that when the manager state changes to `READY` [here](https://github.com/HathorNetwork/hathor-core/blob/85206cb631b609a5680e276e4db8cffbb418eb88/hathor/manager.py#L652).
-Other events will be triggered ONLY after this one, if the `--emit-load-events` flag is not enabled. `EmptyData` is sent.
+It will be triggered when the full-node is ready to establish new connections, sync, and exchange transactions, at the same that when the manager state changes to `READY` [here](https://github.com/HathorNetwork/hathor-core/blob/85206cb631b609a5680e276e4db8cffbb418eb88/hathor/manager.py#L652). `EmptyData` is sent.

 ### NEW_VERTEX_ACCEPTED